 - PRO TIP 1: Do not think you can wait to buy insurance until you’re under a hurricane watch or warning – they won’t sell it to you.

 - PRO TIP 2: The most important thing is that you can document the condition of your property and your valuables.
 There is a possibility that they could be damaged because of your neighbor’s negligence.
 Don’t think that because your home is properly secured that your neighbor’s is too.
-This is especially true if you live in a condo.
+This is especially true if you live in a condo, or if there are construction materials present in your neighborhood.

 Make a check-list!
 The following need to be thoroughly checked:

-o Windows: Make sure the windows are properly sealed, and that there are no leaks.
+o Windows/Shutters: Make sure the windows are properly sealed, and that there are no leaks.
 If you do not have impact windows, do a dry run with your storm shutters to make sure they have all the parts, and to make sure they are working properly.
+In an active hurricane season, components for shutters and other essentials may become scarce.
+Leave nothing til the last minute.

 - PRO TIP 3: WD-40 is your friend.
 It’s great for loosening up stubborn accordion storm shutters.
 Get it now, before the rush.